Red ear syndrome: Characteristics

 Attacks of skin redness and burning sensation or pain in one or both external ears are the only common symptoms.
 Pain is often most pronounced at the ear lobe, and sometimes radiates to the jawbone and cheek.
 The pain is normally mild, but has occasionally been described as severe.
 The attacks can last seconds or hours, with 30 minutes to an hour being typical.
 Most patients have daily attacks, ranging from 20 a day to a few a year.

 Causes

 It is believed this syndrome may represent an auriculo-autonomic headache or be part of the group of disorders known as trigeminal autonomic cephalgias, which includes cluster headaches.
 It is more often associated with migraine in younger people, while late-onset RES may result from pathology of the upper cervical spine or trigeminal autonomic cephalgia.

 Management

 Red ear syndrome has proven difficult to treat.
 The most widely attempted medication is gabapentin, with one case series finding that seven of eight patients on gabapentin showed improvement in attack frequency and ear color.
-Smaller studies have reported limited success in certain patients using amitriptyline, flunarizine, imipramine, verapamil, and propranolol.
+Smaller studies have reported some success in certain patients using amitriptyline, flunarizine, imipramine, verapamil, propranolol and ibuprofen.
 Appropriate medication may differ depending on the underlying cause of the individual's symptoms.
 Using an ice pack to cool the ear during an attack can provide relief.